danetch/wowspecsemojis/README.md

 # wowspecsemojis
-This repository is only a way to share world of warcraft original icons, converted to pngs, usable as emojis inapps like discord.
+This repository is only a way to share world of warcraft original icons, converted to pngs, usable as emojis in apps like discord.